hnfong/public-crap/bookmarks/computer-related.md

 - ☆ https://kindavim.app/ - VIM accessibility bindings for macOS
 - ☆ https://litestream.io/alternatives/cron/ / https://github.com/benbjohnson/litestream
 - ☆ https://github.com/pretzelai/pretzelai - Pretzel is an open-source, offline browser-based tool for fast and intuitive data exploration and visualization.
 It can handle large data files, runs locally in your browser, and requires no backend setup.
+- ☆ https://github.com/ViNeek/wuhoo - Wuhoo loosely stands for W indows U sing H eaders O nly.
+It is an attempt to create a single-header library (in the spirit of STB [1]) for graphics related window management, compatible with both C and C++.
+  - Probably great for rendering Mandelbrot!

 - https://www.brow.sh/ - Browsh is a fully-modern text-based browser
 - http://xapian.org/docs/bindings/python/ - Xapian is an Open Source Search Engine Library, released under the GPL v2+.
 It's written in C++, with bindings